 Archive for the ‘Cocktails & Recipes’ Category

-You may read my full review by clicking the following excerpt (link):
+You may read the full review by clicking on the following excerpt link:

 You may click on the following excerpt to read the full review:

 “… When I threw back a shot of Sobieski, I was very pleased at how clean and smooth the spirit tasted.
 When served well chilled, the Vodka displayed no burn at all, only a nice spicy glow which heated the palate lightly and slowly crept down the throat …”

 I hope you enjoy my review which includes a nice cocktail recommendation, my own Yellowbird of Sunshine, which mixes Sobieski Vodka with lemon juice and Maraschino liqueur (and tastes absolutely delicious).

 If you are interested in a direct comparison the previously published review for Khortytsa Platinum Vodka can be found here.

 Posted in Cocktails & Recipes, Vodka, Vodka Reviews | Tagged: Cocktail, Polish Vodka, Premium Vodka, Sobieski, Vodka, Vodka Review, Yellowbird of Sunshine | Comments Off on Review: Sobieski Vodka

 Posted by Arctic Wolf on February 2, 2014